 3. Exec Pets

 The biggest thing that separates Exec Pets from other pet delivery companies is that their drivers are active or retired members of the military.
-Another distinction between Exec Pets and their competitors is that the company specializes in animals with disabilities or health issues.
+Another distinction between Exec Pets and its competitors is that the company specializes in animals with disabilities or health issues.

 Benefits of Exec Pets